Xilinx/VMC_Help/UTIL/Variable_Size_Signal_to_Workspace/README.md

 # Variable Size Signal to Workspace

-This block is used to save variable size signal data from your Simulink® simulation to the MATLAB® workspace.
+This block is used to save variable size signal data to the MATLAB® workspace.

 ![](./Images/block.png)